Which city is cheaper, Wilmington or Orlando?

 These are the overall average travel costs for the two destinations.

 Should I visit Orlando or Wilmington?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Orlando is a haven for tourists from the entire United States and abroad.
 The most famous sight in Orlando, Walt Disney World, is not actually located in the city at all, but in nearby Lake Buena Vista.
 The area attracts over 50 million visitors a year and the city's sprawling development has created amenities and entertainment options for tourists of all ages.

 Wilmington is a port city in southeastern North Carolina.
 It's a great city to visit for it's nearby beaches, large historic district, and quaint atmosphere.
 The city has a population of about 115,000 and it's the eighth largest city in the state.